-J&K: 35 killed, 17 injured after mini bus falls into gorge in Kishtwar
+J&K: 35 killed after mini bus falls into gorge in Kishtwar; PM says it is 'heart-wrenching'

 Meanwhile, Union Home Minister Amit Shah said,''Extremely saddened to learn about the loss of lives due to a road accident in Kishtwar, Jammu & Kashmir.
 My deepest condolences to the families of those who lost their loved ones.
 I pray of the speedy recovery of those injured.''

+J&K Governor, Satya Pal Malik has announced an ex-gratia of Rs 5 lakh each to the next of the kin of the deceased and directed the administration to provide best medical treatment to the injured in Kishtwar road accident.

-In a tweet, Omar Abdullah said, "Terrible news coming in about the high death toll in a bus accident in Kishtwar.
+Expressing anguish, Omar Abdullah said, "Terrible news coming in about the high death toll in a bus accident in Kishtwar.
 Condolences to the families of the deceased and prayers for the swift recovery of the injured."

 Mehbooba Mufti also tweeted, "Saddened to hear about the tragic accident in Kishtwar.
 Deepest condolences to families of the bereaved."